CalMacCQ/notebook_squid/notebook/exercises.md

 \end{equation}
 $$

-5. Try to run the Grover's algorithm notebook using a backend which models noise.
-For instance you could use the `AerBackend` with a qiskit `NoiseModel` or the `IBMQEmulatorBackend`.

-6. Write a pytket [CustomPass](https://cqcl.github.io/pytket/manual/manual_compiler.html#user-defined-passes) that iterates through a `Circuit` and eliminates parameterised gates with small angles.
+5. Write a pytket [CustomPass](https://cqcl.github.io/pytket/manual/manual_compiler.html#user-defined-passes) that iterates through a `Circuit` and eliminates parameterised gates with small angles.
 Can you make a method where we can set a threshold for a gate to be eliminated?

-7. (BONUS) Write your `Backend` that can run simulations of a pytket `Circuit` for a gateset of your choice.
+6. (BONUS) Write your `Backend` that can run simulations of a pytket `Circuit` for a gateset of your choice.
 You can use this [notebook tutorial](https://github.com/CQCL/pytket/blob/main/examples/creating_backends.ipynb) as a guide.